Meditation is mostly about the breath.

 Here are my top tips for helping make meditation an enjoyable experience:

-Now breathe, a little more deeply than usual.
+4. Now breathe, begin to breathe a little more deeply than usual.

 Frequent short sessions are better than one long session.